renatoathaydes/Automaton/README.md

 assertThat( swfx.getAt( "#left-color-picker" ), hasValue( swingJavaFx.getTextLeftColor() ) );
 ```

-The above is a based on the (SwingJavaFXSampleAppTestInJava)[https://github.com/renatoathaydes/Automaton/blob/master/src/test/java/com/athaydes/automaton/samples/SwingJavaFXSampleAppTestInJava.java] sample class in this project.
+The above is a based on the [SwingJavaFXSampleAppTestInJava](https://github.com/renatoathaydes/Automaton/blob/master/src/test/java/com/athaydes/automaton/samples/SwingJavaFXSampleAppTestInJava.java) sample class in this project.

-Just type `t` in the GibHub main page and search for this class for the complete code.
+//TODO the following behaviour may be confusing but is currently being improved

 Notice the the `SwingerFxer` is a composite of `Swinger` and `FXer` and therefore contains all their methods.
 String selectors work like this: